MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8606.md

 In the lab, you use both repadmin and *repldiag.exe* to remove lingering objects
 Troubleshooting Active Directory Replication Errors
 In this lab, you'll walk through the troubleshooting, analysis and implementation phases of commonly encountered Active Directory replication errors.
-You'll use a combination of ADREPLSTATUS, repadmin.exe, and other tools to troubleshoot a five DC, three-domain environment.
+You'll use a combination of ADREPLSTATUS, *repadmin.exe*, and other tools to troubleshoot a five DC, three-domain environment.
 AD replication errors encountered in the lab include -2146893022, 1256, 1908, 8453 and 8606."

 ### Monitoring Active Directory replication health daily